Alteronteam/Alteronteam/README.md

 - 🌱 I’m currently learning how to program Arduino °-°
 - 💡I’m looking to collaborate on the design part of things
 -
-you feel something. you are filled with determination

 print('you saw an beginer, you are filled with DETERMINATION')
 <!---